Lance McCullers Jr.: 2018–20

-McCullers began the 2018 season in the rotation, going 10–6 through 22 starts before landing on the disabled list on August 5 with discomfort in his right elbow.
+McCullers began the 2018 season in the rotation.
+He started on July 6, 2018, by holding the Chicago White Sox hitless for the first 5 1/3 innings on the way to setting a career-high with 12 strikeouts over 7 innings.
+He finished with 1 run allowed on 3 hits.
+McCullers compiled a 10–6 W–L record through 22 starts before landing on the disabled list on August 5 with discomfort in his right elbow.
 After missing more than a month because of the injury, he returned towards the last two weeks of the regular season in a bullpen role, appearing in three games.
 He threw a curve 47.4% of the time, tops in MLB.

 On November 6, 2018, McCullers underwent Tommy John surgery to repair a torn UCL in his right elbow and was ruled out for the entire 2019 baseball season.
-McCullers completed his rehab from Tommy John surgery in early November 2019.
+He completed his rehab from Tommy John surgery in early November 2019.

 In 2020, McCullers was 3–3 with a 3.93 ERA.
 He pitched 55 innings with 56 strikeouts in 11 starts.

 2021

 On March 24, 2021, McCullers and the Astros agreed to a five-year, $85 million contract extension that included a $3.5 million signing bonus.
 McCullers finished the 2021 season with a 13–5 record, a 3.16 ERA, and 185 strikeouts in 162 1/3 innings over 28 starts.
 He led the major leagues with 76 walks and 4.21 walks per 9 innings.
 He established new career highs or career bests to that point in his career in numerous categories, including in ERA, games won, games started, strikeouts, innings pitched, batters faced (684), hits per nine innings allowed (H/9, 6.8), and home runs per nine innings (HR/9, 0.7).
 Among qualified pitchers, he led the AL in H/9 and HR/9, and ranked second in ERA.

 Following the regular season, the Houston chapter of the Baseball Writers' Association of America (BBWAA) named McCullers the Astros' team Pitcher of the Year, his first such award.

 During the 2021 ALDS versus the Chicago White Sox, McCullers was removed from Game 4 due to a right forearm injury.
 He was unable to participate in the remainder of the playoffs, in the which the Astros reached the World Series, and were defeated by the Atlanta Braves in six games.